 For finance departments that are still relying on spreadsheets and reports from various departments within a company, the added visibility from a cloud-based ERP system is a game-changer.
 But even for firms that already are using financial management software or an on-premise ERP system, the visibility from an integrated, cloud-based ERP system can be eye-opening.

 The silos within a company have been broken down with cloud-based ERP, and this is a significant event for finance departments that rely on visibility for making optimal financial decisions and properly managing the financial picture of a business.

 Everyone wins from a properly implemented ERP system.
 The finance department might gain the most, though.

-To learn more about the ERP journey, check out our free guide, Understanding Cloud ERP for Non-IT Executives.
+To learn more about the ERP journey, check out our free guide, Understanding Cloud ERP.